beefoo/subway-inequality/README.md

 # Sonification of Income Inequality on the NYC Subway

+This is a set of scripts that generate songs based on median household income data along different subway trains in New York City.
+This is extended from [a song I produced](https://datadrivendj.com/tracks/subway/) as the [Data-Driven DJ](https://datadrivendj.com/) in 2015.
+For more information about how this song was created, visit the [project page](https://datadrivendj.com/tracks/subway/) on the Data-Driven DJ website.

+This codebase produces music in the same way as the Data-Driven DJ project referenced above, but improves the process of generating new songs based on new data (in this case, 2017 [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) census data) and adds support for generating songs for any subway line.

 ## Data sources

 - [MTA subway station data](http://web.mta.info/developers/data/nyct/subway/Stations.csv) via [MTA developers page](http://web.mta.info/developers/developer-data-terms.html#data)